ABoyd002/ovo-customer-advisor-portal/README.md

-# OVO Customer Advisor Portal **(UNOFICIAL)**
+# OVO Customer Advisor Portal **(UNOFFICIAL)**

 **DISCLAIMER**: _This is a small project to I am working on to make my life easier in my day job.
-Please DO NOT take any of the information here as oficial advice on how to fix/repair a boiler.
+Please DO NOT take any of the information here as official advice on how to fix/repair a boiler.
 This project is also not mintained or endorced by [OVO Energy Ltd](https://ovoenergy.com)._

 ---